 A revised methodology for the calculation of BSCR has been implemented for the financial year beginning on or after 1 January 2019.
 As the revised methodology, in general, imposes higher BSCR, transitional factors are provided.
-For Gard Re this means that 33 per cent of the increase in the BSCR for the new methodology compared to the old methodology is to be used for the year ended on 20 February 2020, 66 per cent for the year ending on 20 February 2021 and 100 per cent for the year ending on 20 February 2022.
-The increase in BSCR from USD 142 million to USD 167 million during the last year is mainly due to the introduction of the revised methodology.
+For Gard M&E this means that 33 per cent of the increase in the BSCR for the new methodology compared to the old methodology is to be used for the year ended on 20 February 2020, 66 per cent for the year ending on 20 February 2021 and 100 per cent for the year ending on 20 February 2022.
+The increase in BSCR from USD 91 million to USD 95 million during the last year is mainly due to the introduction of the revised methodology.

 Market risk includes fixed-income investment risk, equity investment risk, interest rate/liquidity risk, currency risk and concentration risk.
-Equity investment risk increased from USD 44 million to USD 66 million last year due to the revised methodology as well as a moderate increase in the equity portfolio.
-Fixed-income investment risk has increased from USD 22 million to USD 24 million due to an increase in the bonds portfolio.
-Interest rate/liquidity risk has increased from USD 14 million to USD 20 million due to an increase in the estimated effective duration as well as an increase in the bonds portfolio.
-Currency risk has decreased from USD 26 million to USD 14 million due to a reduced currency mismatch for Euro.
-Concentration risk has increased from USD 31 million to USD 42 million due to the revised methodology.
+The BSCR for market risk was USD 28 million as of 20 February 2020.
+Equity investment risk has increased from USD 9 million to USD 12 million last year due to an increased equity portfolio as well as the introduced revised methodology.
+Fixed-income investment risk remains unchanged at USD 6 million.
+Interest rate/liquidity risk has increased from USD 5 million to USD 7 million mainly due to the revised methodology.
+Currency risk has decreased from USD 4 million to USD 3 million, due to a decrease in currency mismatch for Euro between assets and liabilities.

-Underwriting risk arises from existing claims (reserve risk) and future claims (premium risk) and catastrophe risk (cat risk) and originates from claims being different from what is expected.
+Underwriting risk arises from existing claims (reserve risk), future claims (premium risk) and catastrophe risk (cat risk) and originates from claims being different from what is expected.
 Many of the covers provided by Gard have high exposures, and potentially, very high severity.
 These claims fluctuate from year to year and the results are volatile.